How to Create Backlinks Manually

 Google will view such links as “spammy,” and have a plethora of low-quality backlinks will hurt your rankings.
 Only real, backlinks from other trusted sites will give your site a boost

 How do I build natural backlinks?

-While it’s a more time-consuming process than simply purchasing links, it’s well worth it in the end.
-And it’s not difficult; it simply involves networking with other webmasters and getting them to link out to you.
-Knowing how to do this effectively is what separates unsuccessful websites from successful ones.
+While it’s a more time-consuming process than merely purchasing links, it’s well worth it in the end.
+And it’s not difficult; it merely involves networking with other webmasters and getting them to link out to you.
+Knowing how to do this efficiently is what separates unsuccessful blogs from successful ones.

 Point out broken links

 Websites frequently offer pages devoted to helpful links.
-By finding these and combing them for broken links, you would be doing the webmaster a favor if you brought this to their attention while simultaneously suggesting one of your blog posts as a substitute.
+By finding these and combine them with broken links, you would be doing the webmaster a favor if you brought this to their attention while simultaneously suggesting one of your blog posts as a substitute.